 Contact: 973-286-3447 or LDiaz@covenanthouse.org

-WomenRising assists women and children {newborn through 18} in need of jobs, safety from domestic violence, freedom from substance abuse, and safe homes.
-They serve 11,480 people on average across the 11 municipalities of Hudson County.
-And, they are governed by an all-women board of trustees.
-They only accept donations of items that are new and are in need of diapers + sanitary products, toiletries, clothes + sneakers, comforters, blankets + sheets, PJs, slippers, sweatpants, games, books, toys, office equipment + furniture, food, and refreshments.
+WomenRising assists women and children (newborn through age 18) in need of jobs, safety from domestic violence, freedom from substance abuse, and safe homes.
+The organization severs 11,480 people on average across the 11 municipalities of Hudson County.
+And, it is governed by an all-women board of trustees.
+The organization only accepts donations of items that are new.
+The organization is in need of diapers + sanitary products, toiletries, clothes + sneakers, comforters, blankets + sheets, PJs, slippers, sweatpants, games, books, toys, office equipment + furniture, food, and refreshments.

-What they accept: Toiletries, clothing, bedding, games, books, office equipment
+What is accepted: New toiletries, clothing, bedding, games, books, office equipment

 Drop off details: Contact